MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

         > [!NOTE]
         > If you are using Salesforce CRM, you must use Teams desktop app to see the CRM entity details.
 CRM tab does not load in Teams web client.

     - **CRM OneNote**: OneNote app can be used for sharing notes among all the team members in this channel.
-Customers who are in shared channel cannot access this OneNote.
+Customers who are in shared channel can't access this OneNote.

 - **Collaborate with customers**: This is the shared channel used to collaborate with people outside your organization.
 The name of the shared channel is the account name prefixed with "Customer".